oboy-1/oboy-1.github.io/_posts/2024-01-05-visualizing-the-perceptron-learning-algorithm.md

 One caveat with the perceptron learning algorithm is that it cannot separate any kind of arbitrary data.
 Specifically, the algorithm requires that the data is **linearly separable**, meaning that there exists a line that separates the data into the two groups (i.e. there does indeed exist a linear solution).
 If the data is not linearly separable, the line will end up bouncing around, never halting.
 Run the example below to see how that happens.

-> Find the proof that the algorithm converges on linearly separable data [here](http://www.cs.columbia.edu/~mcollins/courses/6998-2012/notes/perc.converge.pdf).
+> Find a proof that the algorithm converges on linearly separable data [here](http://www.cs.columbia.edu/~mcollins/courses/6998-2012/notes/perc.converge.pdf).
 {:.prompt-info}

 <iframe src="{{ site.baseurl }}/assets/images/perceptronVis_files/plotlyPerceptronVis_circle.html" title="Demo of the Perceptron Learning Algorithm (circle data)" style="width: 100%; height: 550px;"></iframe>